-An NIH training grant shared with the Department of Molecular Microbiology and the Division of Pediatric Infectious Diseases was also awarded in 1972 and continues through the present.
+An NIH training grant shared with the Department of Molecular Microbiology and the Division of Pediatric Infectious Diseases was also awarded in 1972 and continues today.

-In 1989, Medoff divided the Division into two sections, each led by co-directors.
-Under this strategy, experienced clinicians provided patient care, did clinical research, and advanced the educational mission of the Division, while basic investigators focused primarily on conducting laboratory-based research.
-This novel restructuring of the Division allowed the development and expansion of both clinical and basic science research on equal terms.
+In 1989, Medoff divided the division into two sections, each led by co-directors.
+Under this strategy, experienced clinicians provided patient care, did clinical research, and advanced the educational mission of the division, while basic investigators focused primarily on conducting laboratory-based research and serving as mentors to trainees.
+This novel restructuring of the division allowed the development and expansion of both clinical and basic science research on equal terms.
 Eric J. Brown, MD, was made head of the basic science section, while Medoff continued to serve as head of the clinical section.

 Fraser became head of the clinical section in 2005 after Powderly returned to Ireland to become Dean of Medicine at University College Dublin.
-Under her leadership, the Division continued to expand clinical infectious disease service delivery and research, becoming the largest provider of HIV care in the region.
+Under her leadership, the division continued to expand clinical infectious diseases service delivery and research, becoming the largest provider of HIV care in the region.

 - Infection prevention